Editor's note: This article was originally published September 12, 2014; it was updated September 29, 2017 to reflect the latest information.

 In the small villages where many people are sheltering, we have rehabilitated living spaces, provided seeds and tools so people can grow food wherever they are living, and implemented cash-for-work programs to give vulnerable families some money to purchase supplies.

 We're also distributing emergency funds to help traders and families access goods in hard-hit areas of the country.
-And our emergency education program trains teachers and provides school supplies so children can continue learning despite this crisis.
+And our emergency education program trains teachers, repairs schools and provides school supplies so children can continue learning despite this crisis.
+In one refugee settlement in Uganda, we're providing cash aid that will allow refugees to buy what they need most while also stimulating the local economy.